Mincelot/mobile_app_assignment/reactNative/README.md

 In android studio, open a new file or project from file.
 Select the android project.

-When the project opens/gets loaded.

-Launch the AVD manager and create an emulator unless you've already created it in the past.
+When the project opens/gets loaded, launch the AVD manager and create an emulator unless you've already created it in the past.

 Check to make sure you have required SDK's installed.